speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `DataPointsGetStatisticsAllList` - Retrieve statistics about all datapoints of this customer for a timeframe grouped by some temporal entity (day/week/month)
 * `DataPointsGetStatisticsList` - Retrieve statistics about this datapoint for a timeframe grouped by some temporal entity (day/week/month)
 * `DataPointsGetStatisticsSingle` - Retrieve statistics about this datapoint for a timeframe
-* `DataPointsGetTops` - Retrieve a top report connected to this datapoint
 * `DataPointsPatchFavourite` - Fast switch the "favourite" field of a datapoint
 * `DataPointsPatchNotesForm` - Fast patch the "notes" field of a datapoint
 * `DataPointsPatchNotesJSON` - Fast patch the "notes" field of a datapoint